cloudflare/mitm.watch/reporter/SPECIFICATION.md

 - ClientIP: string
 - ServerIP: string

-A single Test can have multiple ServerCaptures as weird MITM boxes may exist that first do a connection to learn about the certificate/capabilities.
+A single Subtest can have multiple ServerCaptures as weird MITM boxes may exist that first do a connection to learn about the certificate/capabilities.
 Not sure if it is a real problem, but let's be prepared for this possibility.

 ### ClientCapture
-Records the result of a test, provided by the client.
+Records the result of a subtest, provided by the client.
 - SubtestID: foreignKey to Subtest
 - CreatedAt: time
 - BeginTime: time (start of subtest, could be earlier than the first frame)